Updated · Dec 03, 2022

 For one, moving to the cloud will save you the expenses of owning and maintaining hardware equipment needed by physical servers, such as repairs, electricity bills, upgrades, and security expenses.
 Secondly, you only pay for resources that you make use of in the cloud.

-Remote working is no longer a preserve of freelancers.
+Remote working is no longer reserved for freelancers only.

-Cloud adoption statistics for 2021 shows that decision-makers plan to move 34% of their workforce to telework in the long term.
-That’s double the figure compared to what it was before the COVID pandemic.
+Cloud adoption statistics for 2022 show that decision-makers in the US and Canada plan to move 25% of their workforce to telework in the long term.

 (Source: Venture Beat)

-- Banks in most countries are making it possible for clients to carry out mobile transactions, so they don’t have to visit physical branches.
+- Banks in most countries let clients carry out mobile transactions so they don’t have to visit physical branches.

-- Curbside delivery allows consumers to pick up products without the need to visit, and probably que in brick and mortar stores.
+- Curbside delivery allows consumers to pick up products without the need to visit and wait in line in brick-and-mortar stores.

-15. 39% of businesses don’t have the skills necessary for cloud migration.
+15. 20% of businesses “strongly agree” that they don’t have the skills necessary for cloud migration.

-Rolling out technological systems requires some form of tech knowledge.
+Rolling out technological systems requires some tech knowledge.

-According to cloud adoption stats for 2021, nearly 40% of companies aren’t confident that they have the competency to make the switch.
+The cloud adoption stats for 2022 show that 20% of companies are completely sure that they don’t have the necessary competency to undergo digital transformation.
 This can be fixed by proper training.

 Public Cloud Adoption Statistics